tamunoWoks/python_notebook/functions.md

 ## Arguments and Parameters
 When you call the `print()` or `len(`) function, you pass it values, called **arguments**, by entering them between the parentheses.
 You can also define your own functions that accept arguments.

+#### Tips:
+- *Parameters* are variables that contain arguments.
+- When a function is called with arguments, the arguments are stored in the parameters.
+- You should use parameters in your function if you need it to follow slightly different instructions depending on the values you pass to the function call.
+- One special thing to note about parameters is that the value stored in a parameter is forgotten when the function returns.